 All plastic injection molded parts have a surface texture created by the tools that made them.
-To get the surface finish that you want it’s necessary for you to understand how we make and measure them in our inspection department.
+To get the surface finish and texture that you want, it’s important for you to understand how we make and measure such finishes in our inspection department.
 At Star Rapid, we follow the finishing standards created by the Plastics Industry Association (formerly SPI).

 What is The Plastics Industry Association?

-Plastics Industry Association (PIA) is an independent trade organization, educational resource and regulatory body based in the United States.
-They’ve created standards for surface finishes on injection molding tooling.
-These are used for measuring the typical kinds of finishes that can be applied to mold tools and hence they affect the resulting parts made from those tools.
+The Plastics Industry Association (PIA) is an independent trade organization, educational resource and regulatory body based in the United States.
+They’ve created standards for surface finishes on injection molding tools.
+These are used to measure the typical kinds of finishes that can be applied to mold tools and the parts made from those tools.

 What Are the Injection Molding Surface Finish Categories?